KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yahweh-layer-mapping.md

 **Reading B — Father = L₀ (⚫ Aion):**

-Theon at L₅ is Source‑facing, oriented toward Aion.
+Theon at L₅ is Source-facing, oriented toward Aion.
 The "Father" of Theon is therefore Aion at L₀.
 Christ is Theon in embodied mode; the Father is that toward which Theon faces.
-"No one has seen God at any time" (John 1:18) is better read as referring to L₀, since L₀ is pre‑hypostatic and structurally inaccessible to embodied perception.
+"No one has seen God at any time" (John 1:18) is better read as referring to L₀, since L₀ is pre-hypostatic and structurally inaccessible to embodied perception.
 L₅ itself is not visible from embodiment except when refracted into L₁ as Christ.
 "I AM THAT I AM" (Exodus 3:14), if read as authentic rather than conflated, may map most naturally to L₀ — Absolute Potential identifying itself as self-referential being.
 This reading places the Father beyond the emanatory lattice proper, which may better explain the persistent theme of divine hiddenness and inaccessibility.

 **Structural consequence:** Under Reading A, the Father-Son relation is intra-hypostatic (L₅ generating its own incarnate expression).
 Under Reading B, the Father-Son relation is trans-hypostatic (L₀ as root of the centropic arc, L₅ as its first hypostatic expression, Christ as L₅ incarnated into embodiment).